jake-drysdale/crate-dig/blog_post.md

 CrateDigAI leverages advanced AI technology to analyze audio characteristics and metadata within your personal music collection, transforming how you find and use your samples and tracks.
 Here's how you can maximize your experience:

-- **Step 1:** Enter the characteristics of the musical elements you're looking for using a text prompt (e.g., "wobbly bass sounds"), or initiate your search with an audio prompt by uploading a sample or a full track.
+- **Step 1:** Enter the characteristics of the musical elements you're looking for using a text prompt (e.g., "wobbly bass sounds", "acoustic guitar", "music from the 80s"), or initiate your search with an audio prompt by uploading a sample or a full track.
 - **Step 2:** The AI analyzes your input, comparing it against your own collection to find matching or similar tracks and samples.
 - **Step 3:** Review the curated list of samples or songs that match your search criteria and save them to a new folder.
 - **Step 4:** Use CrateDigAI’s features to automatically create playlists of similar songs, enhancing your music production and listening experience.